branflake2267/project-manager/README.md

 ##Project Manager
-This is my experiment to speed up the creation of projects using Archetypes Eclipse and IDEA.
+This is my experiment to speed up the creation of projects using Archetypes in Eclipse, IDEA and the terminal.

 ##Currently
 I'm working on the desktop editing of Archetype directory.